cerfacs-globc/icclim/doc/source/archive/bootstrap_performance_plan_2026-07-20.md

 - numerically aligned with `master`
 - locally close enough to `master` to justify large-scale testing

-Commit `0a406cf` added the initial handoff documentation, and `0058873` tightened it into the current version on top of that same code checkpoint.
+Commit `0a406cf` added the initial handoff documentation, `0058873` tightened it, and `c7e1c86` added phase profiling on top of that same code checkpoint.

 ## Current Best Candidate